xpublish-community/xpublish/docs/source/getting-started/tutorial/introduction.md

 # Introduction

 If you've read through [Why Xpublish](../why-xpublish.md) you'll know that Xpublish is a foundational building block for data servers.
-The real trick behind Xpublish is that it builds upon the Xarray datasets that you are used too.
+The real trick behind Xpublish is that it builds upon the Xarray datasets that the Python data community is used too.

 To introduce new users to Xpublish, quickly serve a single dataset, and to allow for quick development, Xpublish includes an [Xarray accessor](https://docs.xarray.dev/en/stable/internals/extending-xarray.html).